rseonp/tipulator/README.md

 Challenges:

-• I wanted to put the application on my mother's phone, and she had just updated to 9.2, so I had to completely update XCode (which took forever) and then switch some keywords (eg: var -> let)'
+• I wanted to put the application on my mother's phone, and she had just updated to 9.2, so I had to completely update XCode (which took forever) and then switch some keywords (eg: var -> let)

 ## License

-Copyright [2015] [Victor Li Wang] t
+Copyright [2015] [Victor Li Wang]

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.
 You may obtain a copy of the License at